joewiz/airtable.xq/README.md

 ## Release

 Releases for this data package are automated.
-Any commit to the `master` branch will trigger the release automation.
+Any commit to the `main` branch will trigger the release automation.

 All commit message must conform to [Conventional Commit Messages](https://www.conventionalcommits.org/en/v1.0.0/) to determine semantic versioning of releases, please adhere to these conventions, like so: